Ski Goggles Buying Guide

 If the weather is cloudy, overcast or snowing you are unlikely to be able to see too much, meaning your eyes will need assistance to keep you safe on the hill.
 Glasses won't prevent the snow from entering around the frames making it a lot harder to navigate around the mountain.
 Most sunglasses are also designed to work best in bright sunny conditions, rather than in snow, wind and cloud.

-A good well-chosen pair of goggles will help to protect your eyes, prevent snow getting in, help increase contrast in a storm and also help reduce any damage caused by the sun.
+A good pair of goggles will help to protect your eyes, prevent snow getting in, help increase contrast in a storm and also help reduce any damage caused by the sun.

 All our goggles, no matter what brand, offer full protection from UVA and UVB light.
 UVA is lower energy light but penetrates more deeply than UVB.
 UVB is stronger and is the light which causes most damage to the eyes.
 UVC light is completely absorbed by the ozone layer and earth's atmosphere.